NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 	*	However, Interfaces for Strategy Pattern are NOT counted as functionalities.
 		Because they are only visible to their parents.
 *	Tempaltes are represented by:
+	1. Prefabs.
-	1. Scriptable Objects and their assets/instances.
+	2. Scriptable Objects and their assets/instances.
-	2. Serializable C# classes that serve as parts of Scriptable Object.
+	3. Serializable C# classes that serve as parts of Scriptable Object.
-	3. External data containers like database.
+	4. External data containers like database.
 *	Entities are represented by:
 	1. GameObject Entities that are composed of MonoBehvaiour Components.
 		Such Entities are chosen when an object should be actually placed in game world, be visible to users and interact physically with others.